ixofoundation/ixo-blockchain/x/bonds/spec/03_messages.md

 | EditorDid              | `did.Did` | DID of the bond editor (e.g. `did:ixo:U7GK8p8rVhJMKhBVRCJJ8c`)

 This message is expected to fail if:
-- bond being interacted with does not exist
+- bond does not exist
 - any editable field violates the restrictions set for the same field in `MsgCreateBond`
 - all editable fields are `"[do-not-modify]"`
 - editor is not the bond creator